damianhakert/damianhakert.github.io/source/posts/2016-09-26-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 Today I would like to introduce [GitPitch](https://gitpitch.com), a slideshow presentation service for developers on [GitLab](https://about.gitlab.com).
 GitPitch supports building, sharing and presenting online and offline slideshow presentations.
 Presentations powered entirely by Markdown and Git.

-As developers and advocates we often need to communicate with diverse audiences about our code.
+As developers and advocates, we often need to communicate with diverse audiences about our code.
 We find ourselves needing to present everything from designs and best practices, to code snippets and complete frameworks.
-Our audiences include colleagues, clients, customers, end-users and sometimes meetups and conferences.
+Our audiences include colleagues, clients, customers, end-users, and sometimes meetups and conferences.

 With GitPitch, we no longer need to turn to external toolsets like Keynote or Powerpoint to prepare for these kinds of presentations.
 In fact, now the only tools we need are the tools we live in, our preferred code editor and a GitLab repo.